 Premium Processing, by which the U.S. Citizenship and Immigration Services (USCIS) promises processing within fifteen calendar days in exchange for more money, was introduced by USCIS on June 1, 2001.
 For those few who can afford it, Premium Processing represents a luxurious processing option.
 Imagine, if you will, being able to email, call, and fax a USCIS officer who responds almost immediately in kind!
-Luxury, as usual, is reserved for the rich, and so USCIS charges \$1225 per petition, in addition to the standard processing fee of \$460 per petition.
-In the case of an O-1B and O-2 petition, or P petitions for principals and essential support personnel, the fees would thus amount to \$3370 up front (not including consultation fees paid to unions.
+Luxury, as usual, is reserved for the rich, and so USCIS charges \$1,440 per petition (as of December 2, 2019), in addition to the standard processing fee of \$460 per petition (note, this standard processing fee increased to \$460 on 12/23/16).
+In the case of an O-1B and O-2 petition, or P petitions for principals and essential support personnel, the fees would thus amount to \$3740 up front (not including consultation fees paid to unions, or consular processing paid by the artist abroad).

 In addition to the sheer access and flexibility of communications, in return for the additional fee, USCIS promises to take action on the petition within fifteen calendar days.
 The action can include: 1) approval; 2) denial (rare); 3) a Request for Evidence; or 4) a referral for a fraud investigation (rare).
-If it fails to take one of these actions within fifteen days, the petitioner should request a refund of the \$1225, yet USCIS promises to continue handling the matter as a Premium Processing case.
+If it fails to take one of these actions within fifteen days, the petitioner should request a refund of the PPS fee, yet USCIS promises to continue handling the matter as a Premium Processing case.

 Our USCIS Service Center Tips and Contact Information contains all of the Premium Processing contact information, including the specific address to which to send Premium Processing requests.
 Basically, petitioners should prepare everything as they otherwise would, then prepare an I-907 form, which USCIS uses to obtain all necessary contact information with the petitioner.
-The \$1225 fee should be attached by separate check to the left side of that form.
+The PPS fee should be attached by separate check to the left side of that form.
 If two petitions are involved, there should be two I-907s, two checks, etc.